Texas Tomorrow Fund: What Types of Tuition Credit Units are Available, and How Do They Differ?

+If the student enrolls in a college more expensive than the weighted average for their level of plan, they will have to pay the difference (either with extra units or with money from other sources), ensuring that this program should not experience the shortfall problems of the previous program.

 Substantial program changes

-On August 24, 2009 the Texas Prepaid Higher Education Tuition Board published a substantial change to the contract terms of the program.
+On August 24, 2009, the Texas Prepaid Higher Education Tuition Board published a substantial change to the contract terms of the program.
 Previously, when contracts were canceled, participants were refunded the current value of tuition and fees at the time of cancellation.
-As of November 1, 2009 participants will be refunded only the amount of their contributions minus any applicable account fees.
+As of November 1, 2009 participants will only be refunded the amount of their contributions minus any applicable account fees.

 On September 24, 2009, the Tuition Board published an amendment to the change a month earlier.
 The deadline for refunds was extended until November 30, 2009.
 Participants cancel matured contracts will receive a refund based upon their contributions plus earnings, minus applicable fees.
-Participants who cancel unmatured contracts will receive the lump sum actuarial value of the contract, minus fees.
+Participants who cancel contracts that were not matured will receive the lump sum actuarial value of the contract, minus fees.

 On November 6, 2009, the Tuition Board published a partial policy reversal to the previous amendment, pending an approval vote by the Board on December 23, 2009.
 Those who have withdrawn funds based upon the previous rule change in September may rescind their cancellation by December 31, 2009.
 Those who choose to opt out of the plan (and receive either actual tuition-based earnings or lump sum actuarial value) may do so through January 31, 2010.